Información de perfil

 Hi there,

-We are lehcen and Hassan.
+We are Lehcen and Hassan.
 We grew up in a little traditional village 11 km from tagounite.
 We lived with our family here.
 Unfortunatly our family moved to tagounite because of the waterproblem.
-But we love it here so much, we came back 4 years ago to live here.
-So we are looking for people who want to help us build the house.
-We live in a traditional house (Kasbah), it has bedrooms, living room, kitchen, toilet, garden and enough space to relax.
+But we love it here so much, we came back 6 years ago to live here.
+We are looking for people who want to help us build the house.
+We live in a traditional house (Kasbah), it has a shared dorm, living room, kitchen, toilet and a garden.

 Now we need help with making bricks, carry stones, building a new kitchen, fixing walls, carry sand for the bricks, carrying water, help with cleaning dishes toilet and the house, give water to the plants and animals, picking dades one time in the year.

-We have chickens, dogs, a cat and goats.
+We have some animals like chickens, dogs, a cat and goats.

-Bring clothes that can get dirty, flip flops, washing powder to wash your cloths, a hat against the sun in the summer, warm clothes in the winter months.
+Bring clothes that can get dirty, flip flops, washing powder to wash your cloths (you can buy it in Tagounite), a hat against the sun in the summer (march till november), warm clothes (warm winter jacket, warm fleece sweaters, warm trousers) in the winter months, sunscreen, anti mosquito spray

-We have one man staying with us, he helps with everything also the work and cooking, so you will also be working with him.
+We have another friend who is staying with us, he helps with everything also the work and cooking, so you will also be working with him.

 You can get here with ctm or supratours buses from any big city.

-We pick you up from the bus station in tagounite.
+We will meet you at the bus station or taxi station in Tagounite.

 Jardinería